 It’s certainly better to buy lower and sell higher, but who knows?
-For example if you bought Vanguard High Dividend Yield ETF (VYM), a holding in the Dividends Diversify Model Portfolios, during the market peak of 2007 and held though summer of this year, you would have earned about a 7.5% annual total return including dividends.
+For example, if you bought Vanguard High Dividend Yield ETF (VYM) during the market peak of 2007 and held through the summer of this year, you would have earned about a 7.5% annual total return including dividends.
 Not bad, considering you would have invested at a market peak and then suffered through a horrific bear market from 2008 to 2009.

 The biggest mistake would have been buying in mid-2007 and then getting scared out of the position early in 2009 when fear was at its peak and the market was at its bottom.
 I’m sure that happened to many people when they panicked and turned paper losses into realized losses.
 That is not a good strategy.